A Trip to The Highest Hill in Hong Kong Island: Victoria Peak

 Image Credit: Madame Tussauds Hong Kong

-Madame Tussauds is no longer a foreign name as a tourist attraction.
-It is a wax museum featuring wax figures of famous and historical people as well as celebrities.
-Opened in 2000, Madame Tussauds Hong Kong featured nearly 100 wax figures.
-This museum is a perfect stop for you to get up close with celebrities and famous people.
+Madame Tussauds is a well-known name among tourist attractions worldwide.
+This famous wax museum features lifelike figures of historical icons, world leaders, and international celebrities.
+Opened in 2000, Madame Tussauds Hong Kong showcases nearly 100 wax figures, making it a fun stop where you can get up close with your favorite stars.

 3. Madness 3D Adventure